HORMONES | Vitamin D Profile

 Vitamin D2 (ergocalciferol) is synthetic and is not produced in the human body.
 It's made by exposing certain plant-derived materials, like yeasts, to ultraviolet light.
 Most conventional Vitamin D supplements are made from Vitamin D2.

-In contrast, Vitamin D3 (cholecalciferol) is produced by the human body when we expose our skin to sunlight and is also available through certain foods including oily fish and fortifed dairy.
+In contrast, Vitamin D3 (cholecalciferol) is produced by the human body when we expose our skin to sunlight and is also available through certain foods including oily fish and fortified dairy.
 Vitamin D3 is now available in supplement form and is the preferred form to take.

 Dr. Heidi's Comments